ConnorWatts/autotagger/README.md

   - Maximum number of tags per category (`k`).
   - Selection of relevant categories (e.g., ingredients, cuisine, meal type).
   - Choice of model source (e.g., OpenAI’s GPT).

+As part of the tagging we only includ tags if they are relevant to the recipe.

 You can visit `http://localhost:5000/api/docs/` to view the Swagger API documentation for the devs.